teamdatatonic/looker-gcp-control/README.md

 ### Setting up BigQuery audit logs export

-Tp set up the BigQuery log export do the following:
+To set up the BigQuery log export do the following in a project that contains BigQuery:

 1. Go to the Google Cloud Platform console and select **Stackdriver Logging**
 2. Click **Exports** and then **Create Export**